wp-plugins/editorial-calendar/readme.txt

 <h4>Make it better</h4>

 Thank you to everyone who has given us feedback and helped us improve this plugin.
 If you have questions, problems, or ideas for new features please let us know at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>.

+<h4>Translate it</h4>

+Again, thanks to all who have already helped make the plugin available in so many languages.
+If you would like to help us translate the plugin into your language, or if you use it in a language other than English already and would like to help us keep it up to date, please write to us at <a href="mailto:wp-edcal@googlegroups.com">wp-edcal@googlegroups.com</a>

 == Installation ==